QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 Our proposed method builds upon the ideas of model compression & quantum-inspired techniques to improve the inference times of CNNs.

-2.1 Model Compression Techniques:
+2.1 Model Compression Techniques

 Pruning is one of the most effective ways to accelerate CNNs.
 Cheng et al. (2018) provided a comprehensive review of model compression techniques for deep neural networks (DNNs), specifically focusing on parameter pruning methods: the removal of individual weights based on importance.
 This significantly reduces model size, while generally preserving the model’s performance.

 Despite the advancements in parameter pruning, overall conventional pruning techniques have limitations: 1) when applied during the training phase, as such a method may be costly, and 2) the risk of prematurely removing important data.
 Hou et al. (2022) proposed a novel methodology called CHEX for training-based channel pruning and regrowing of channels throughout the training process.
-By employing a column subset selection (CSS) formulation, CHEX allocates and reassigns channels across layers, allowing for significant model compression without requiring a fully pre-trained model
+By employing a column subset selection (CSS) formulation, CHEX allocates and reassigns channels across layers, allowing for significant model compression without requiring a fully pre-trained model.

-2.2 Quantum-Inspired Techniques for CNNs:
+2.2 Quantum-Inspired Techniques for CNNs

 Quantum computing is currently recognized as a potential game-changer for various fields, including NLP, due to its ability to process complex data more efficiently than classical computers.
 Shi et al. (2021) proposed a quantum-inspired architecture for convolutional neural networks (QICNNs), using complex-valued weights to enhance the representational capacity of traditional CNNs.
 The authors display that their QICNNs achieve higher classification accuracy and faster convergence on datasets compared to standard CNNs.
 In contrast, our methodology prioritizes structural optimization for greater computational efficiency.
 We focus on reducing latency and improving inference times by employing various quantum techniques to decrease computational overhead in the tested CNNs.